REPORT A RARITY

 Obviously, we are happy to receive records at any time but we try to guarantee that we publish decisions twice a year, at the times noted above.
 The above timings allow us to publish promptly and regularly in the From the Rarities Committees section of the biannual OSME journal Sandgrouse as well as, of course, on this website.
 This means that if you have any submissions outstanding, we would be grateful to receive them at the latest by the end of March or the end of September, so that we can include them in the next assessment batch at the start of the following month.

-Decisions from the EBRC on rare birds can be downloaded from the box to the right.
+Decisions from the EBRC on rare birds can be viewed and downloaded here or via the button below.

 Policy on assessing the origin of EBRC description species